 We will support critical legal services, in areas such as eviction assistance, immigration, and employment/labor disputes, that prevent low-income people from falling into poverty.
 Addressing these specific problems through legal aid has the ripple effect of offering significant individual and community benefits, including higher incomes, better access to benefits, increased family stability, and homelessness prevention.
 We will also explore opportunities to encourage local pro-bono engagement by Marin’s legal community.

 This initiative uses an invitation-only application process.
-The next proposals will be invited 21 August 2017 and will be due by September 29, 2017.
-A final decision is expected by December 6, 2017.
+The most recent proposals were invited March 15, 2017 and were due by March 20, 2017.
+A final decision is expected by April 5, 2017.